What Does an Africa Safari Cost?

 - Vaccinations and other health considerations

-- Safari guide and staff tips
+- Tips for safari guide and staff

 - Trip travel insurance